serraict/wetering-production-control/work/doing.md

    - Retrieve first 100 rows from `Productie.Controle."registratie_controle"` view
    - Define SQLModel based on the retrieved dataset
 1. Integrate SQLModel into web application:
-   - Add model to application structure
+   - ✓ Add model to application structure
    - Create list view of spacing records
+1. Integrate into command line application
+   - List records with an error
+   - List record with a specific error
 1. Implement correction functionality:
+   - Integrate into the CLI applications.
+Retrieve specific errors and for each record with that error, issue a correcting command.
    - Create editor interface for spacing records
    - Integrate with OpTech API to send corrections to Technison
    - Implement validation and error handling

+Next steps:
+1. Create spacing list view page using NiceGUI
+2. Add error filtering to repository
+3. Implement CLI commands for error listing

 ## Design